yangwangmadrid/EzReson/README.md

-It is recommended to check the phase matching between the reduced atomic orbitals (RAOs) if the analysis is not on the basis of HMO theory and the resonance system is not a *planar* *pi-conjugate* system.
+It is recommended to check the phase matching between the reduced atomic orbitals (RAOs) if the analysis is not on the basis of HMO theory and the resonance system is not a *planar* *pi conjugated* system.

 Usually, the phases of the RAOs are automatically determined by EzReson, which works quite successfully for most of the cases.
 However, somehow it might fail occasionally.
-A known example is given by the 3c-4e pi-conjugate system in the ozone molecule.
+A known example is given by the 3c-4e pi conjugated system in the ozone molecule.
 In the HOMO of O3, the two terminal O atoms have an off-phase combination, which is rather exceptional.